Using ayurveda and congnitive therapy, I can help you change your sleep patterns

 - Are your sleeping patterns having a negative impact on your life?

-Do you find that you either cannot fall asleep when you go to bed or wake up in the night and cannot get back to sleep?
+- Do you find that you cannot fall asleep when you go to bed or wake in the night and cannot get back to sleep?

-Have you tried everything suggested from mainstream resources but have found that nothing works long-term?
+- Have you tried everything suggested from mainstream resources but have found that nothing works?

-I spent most of my young adult life with sleep issues, varying from not being able to fall asleep to restless sleep, waking up from restless legs, sciatica or dreams of trying to run away or hide from someone.
-I had inconsistent bedtimes ranging from 11pm to 2am and sometimes I felt tired and sometimes wide awake, doing things around the house at all hours.
+I spent most of my young adult life with sleep issues, varying from not being able to fall asleep to restless sleep, waking up from restless legs, sciatica or bad dreams.
+I had inconsistent bedtimes for fear of not being able to sleep.
 I thought that if I went to bed later than midnight, I might sleep better.
 If I got one good night’s sleep in 20, then I was so pleased with myself.
-This was all in vain as I just woke up exhausted and grumpy and craved caffeine or sugar to keep me awake and drank wine in the evening to help me sleep.
+This was all in vain as I just woke up exhausted and grumpy and craved caffeine or sugar to keep me awake and drank wine in the evening to help me relax.
+Can you relate to this?
+Would you like to change it?

 Sleep plays a direct role on your overall health

-I would urge anyone to address this before you tackle any other health concern as this can affect what you choose to eat, when you eat, your food cravings, mood, motivation and cognitive function throughout the day.
+I would urge anyone to address this before you tackle any other health concern as this can affect what you choose to eat, when you eat, your food cravings, mood, motivation and cognitive function throughout the day and long-term.

 Having a balanced sleep cycle plays a very important role in your overall health on a number of levels.
 Some of the benefits of sleep are fairly obvious but did you know that your brain cleans itself when you sleep at night?